 An employer's verification of income or paystubs must be within 120 days of the household's enrollment date for AHP.
 Home\$tart and NAHI require the most current documentation available as of the enrollment date.
-Further instruction is included in the table below.
-In the case of an adult household member with no income, provide a Certification of Zero Income.
+Further information is included in the table below.
+In the case of an adult household member with no income, they should document and certify this on the Household Questionnaire.